leonardodutra/docker-terraform-deploy/README.md

 docker build . -t docker_terrafom --env aws_access_key_id=YYYYYYYYYYYYYYYYYYYYYYYYYYYY --env aws_secret_access_key=XXXXXXXXXXXXXXXXXXXXXXXXXXXX

-Here the magic happens, you can edit deploy.sh to set possible terraform destroy when necessary.
+Here the magic happens, you started a new infra-structure-as-code using terraform. a completely GitOps solution delivery to small organizations.

+Additionaly you can run terraform destroy when necessary editing deploy.sh script.